 April 12, 2018

 Most people know at least one woman who has suffered through breast cancer.
 In the United States, breast cancer is the second-most common cancer in women after skin cancer, according to the National Cancer Institute.
-In fact, the institute estimates that 266,120 new cases of breast cancer will be found in 2018.
+In fact, the institute estimates 276,480 new cases of breast cancer in women will be found in 2020.